ISISComputingGroup/ibex_developers_manual/Retrospective‐notes‐2023.08.09.md

 - It all works if amount of Project and BAU added stays consistent; if not, the point average will be going up and down.
 Based on IBEX+; It makes the most sense to put that all on the board.
 If you have an idea of how much work there is and what you’re doing you can better estimate.
 - The main idea of the burndown chart is to help estimating and current sprint work.
 - What is exactly included in “+” part of “IBEX+”?
-We might not be pointing stuff which isn’t IBEX and also isn’t “+”, but should that count on the burndown chart.
+We might not be pointing stuff which is not IBEX and also is not “+”, but should that count on the burndown chart.
 General scope definition of "IBEX+" explicitly might be necessary
-- IBEX work could be more than the “50%” discussed in previous planning, if it’s work done that isn’t part of the migration project/process
+- IBEX work could be more than the “50%” discussed in previous planning, if it’s work done that is not part of the migration project/process

 ### Start moving New grads into support stuff?
 - Usually this is done after a year and a bit after, but we are somewhat short staffed, so getting an idea for the process generally; i.e. going down to the halls, etc. with those who are on support for ES and DM might be good to start soon.